University College Boat Club (Oxford): Racing

+Training

 The Boathouse

 UCBC's boathouse is shared with the boat clubs of Somerville College, St Peter's College and Wolfson College.
 The original 19th century boathouse, designed by John Oldrid Scott, succumbed to arson in 1999.
 After eight years, a new boathouse was finished, designed by Belsize Architects.
 The Boathouse has been awarded a Royal Institute of British Architects (RIBA) prize.
 The £2.7million structure has enjoyed a favourable reception in the architectural world.
 Yuli Toh's article describes the structure as not just a boathouse, but "a grandstand of the first order" arguing that it represents a new age in rowing.
 The Boathouse was also subject of a recent article in the Row360 rowing magazine.

-Saturday of Eights’ Week 2007 saw the opening of the new boathouse by Colin Moynihan (1974) who coxed the College and the University, won a silver medal at the Moscow Olympics in 1980, gained a boxing Blue, later became Minister of Sport, and is now Chairman of the British Olympic Association.
+Saturday of Eights’ Week 2007 saw the opening of the new boathouse by Colin Moynihan (1974) who coxed the college and the university, won a silver medal at the Moscow Olympics in 1980, gained a boxing Blue, later became Minister of Sport, and is now Chairman of the British Olympic Association.
 The ceremony also marked the dedication of the Coleman Viewing Terrace by financial donors Jimmy Coleman (1963) and Jamie Coleman (1994).

+Other facilities

+The boathouse gym is equipped with 8 Model D Concept2 indoor rowers, stretching/exercise mats and balls, along with changing rooms for crews.
+Additionally UCBC has a weights gym in the college itself, which is full of free standing wights.
+Their members also have unlimited free access to all the training facilities of the University Sports Complex on Iffley Road, including the 8 seat rowing tank.

+UCBC also enjoys exclusive access to the Redgrave Pinsent Rowing Lake in Caversham, being the only college in Oxford or Cambridge granted access.
+Caversham's first-class lake and facilities are used only by the GB squad, the University Blues squad and UCBC.
+The club also train regularly at Eton Dorney, Abingdon, Swindon, and Radley to escape the congestion of the Isis in Oxford.

 Equipment

 The men's side of the boat club uses the following shells:

 The women's side of the Boat Club uses the following shells:

-The boathouse gym is equipped with 8 Model D Concept2 indoor rowers, stretching/exercise mats and balls, and a full weights suite, along with changing rooms for crews.